ashejim/C964/_sources/task2_doc/task2_doc.md

 *We do not advise directly following the official rubric for C964.* Follow the guidelines found on this webpage and the [Task 2 template](https://westerngovernorsuniversity-my.sharepoint.com/:w:/g/personal/jim_ashe_wgu_edu/ERGxhsNfkbhEutlkXVFITMQBPOmWlkVx1p5H0UisvnBesg).
 Because of the ambiguity of the official rubric, following this template is helpful (almost necessary) in aligning your documentation with the rubric outcomes.
 So while following the template format is not technically required, it is highly recommended.

-Preserve the template's section titles, and order, and submit all four parts as a single document (preferably a pdf).
+Preserve the template's section titles, and order, and submit all four parts as a single document (preferably a `.pdf`).
 With a long, complicated document, aligning content to competencies presents a challenge.
 Don't make things difficult for the evaluator by spreading the content over several documents in an unfamiliar format.

 ## Questions, comments, or suggestions?